eusebiedev/Backyard-Gleaners/README.md

 Friday 7/7
 * 8:42: researching combining api/client to one repo
 * 9:18: may separate into individual projects for modularity
+* 9:39: creating combined api/client test project to see how to run project from singular repo

 ## Technologies Used